polterguy/magic.deploy/README.md

 ```

 **Notice** - If the above gives you an error, you might need to install git using the following
-command and then rerun the above afterwards.
+command and then run the above command again afterwards.

 ```
 sudo apt install git